Football clubs

 2009 - 2021

-A more recent West Hill United were established in 2009, playing games at William Parker School before moving to Bulverhythe.
-The club appear to have folded before the 2021-22 season.
+A more recent West Hill United was established in 2009, initially playing at William Parker School before moving to Bulverhythe.
+The club appears to have folded prior to the 2021–22 season.

 West Marina